-You can use double quotation marks to find exactly what you want, e.g. "geography revision sites".
-You can also use a minus sign to exclude information.
-If you want to find out about France but not tourism, type 'France -tourism' (don't put a space after the minus sign).
+Try using quotation marks to find exactly what you want, e.g. "geography revision sites".
+You can also use a minus sign to exclude areas.
+For example, if you want to know about battleships for a history project but don't want to know about the game battleships: search for battleships -games (notice no space between minus and games!)